 Over the next two years, you will work towards achieving two GCSE qualifications: English Literature and English Language.
 Over the course of your study, you will engage with a range of literary texts.
 This will include the study of a Shakespeare play, a novella, Dickens, a play set in World War One, and an anthology of poetry.
 You will also read and explore excerpts of literary fiction and nonfiction from a wide range of writers.
-During the language course, you will also work on your own writing and will produce original pieces of creative writing, as well nonfiction text types responding to a range of current topics.
+During the language course, you will also work on your own writing and will produce a range of current topics.